One global team united behind a mission to transform pain management.

 Koon Kiat Teu

-Koon Kiat Teu (KK) has served as general manager, Singapore at Allay Therapeutics since February 2018.
+Koon Kiat Teu (KK) has served as vice president and general manager, Singapore at Allay Therapeutics since December 2022 and originally joined Allay in February 2018.
 KK brings nearly 15 years of research and development experience in medical device and biotech products, bringing to market various products in multiple applications.

 KK was general manager of Orchid Medical prior to Allay’s acquisition of the company in 2018.
 He also served as research and development director of Singapore startup, JN Medsys Pte Ltd, where he was a part of the company since its early phase and played key roles through the design and development cycle of its first commercial machine, ClarityTM.
 KK ensured key development milestones were met, enabling the company to successfully secure various rounds of government funding and external investments.
 Earlier in his career, KK held roles of increasing responsibility in research and development at Biosensors Interventional Technologies Pte Ltd, an interventional cardiology device company, where he was involved in several product development projects and led product transfer projects between Singapore, the U.S. and China.
 KK holds a bachelor’s degree in mechanical engineering from National University of Singapore and a master’s degree in mechanical engineering from Nanyang Technological University.